in ,

 All Wheel Drive vs Four Wheel Drive

-Differences between all-wheel drive and four-wheel drive are very subtle.
-Both are used for driving in harsh winter conditions, wet roads, uneven terrains, and highways.
+The difference between all-wheel drive and four-wheel drive is very minimal.
+Both are meant for driving in severe winter weather, wet roads, rough terrains, and highways.

 All Wheel Drive vs Four Wheel Drive